Some military families choose between buying groceries, paying bills

 But the housing allowance, which can range widely depending on where a service member lives, is often enough to push a family out of the eligibility bracket for federal food assistance.

-Even so, in 2017 data from an annual Census Bureau survey showed that more than 16,000 active-duty service members received food stamps, known as SNAP.
+Even so, 2017 data from an annual Census Bureau survey showed that more than 16,000 active-duty service members received food stamps, known as the Supplemental Nutrition Assistance Program, or SNAP.

-In 2016, the Government Accountability Office published a report recommending that the DOD start tracking data on service members' and their families' use of food assistance programs like SNAP and WIC, but aid groups and lawmakers question whether DOD is collecting meaningful data.
+In 2016, the Government Accountability Office published a report recommending that the Defense Department start tracking data on service members' and their families' use of food assistance programs such as SNAP and the Special Supplemental Nutrition Program for Women, Infants, and Children, or WIC, but aid groups and lawmakers question whether the department is collecting meaningful data.

+For more on this story, tune in to NBC Nightly News Saturday at 6:30 p.m.
+ET/5:30 p.m.
+CT or check your local listings.

 "We've identified that there are food pantries on or near almost every military base in this country.
 And there's nothing wrong with going to a food pantry when you need emergency help," Protas said, "but there's no reason that those who are serving in the armed forces should have to do that on a routine basis."